 The right to own a pet is determined largely by lease provisions but is also subject to N.Y.C Admin.
 Code Sec.
 27-2009.1, commonly called the “Pet Law.”
 Issues arising under the Pet Law are not decided by this agency.
 Matters that cannot be settled between the parties should be brought to court.

-The Pet Law provides in part that where a tenant harbors a pet for three months or more and the owner or his/her agent has knowledge of this fact, but fails within this three month period to proceed to court to enforce the lease provision that prohibits pets, the lease provision shall be deemed waived.
+The Pet Law provides in part that where a tenant harbors a pet for three months or more and the owner or his, her or their agent has knowledge of this fact but fails within this three month period to proceed to court to enforce the lease provision that prohibits pets, the lease provision shall be deemed waived.

 However, the lease provision cannot be waived if the pet damages the premises, creates a nuisance, or interferes with the health, safety, or welfare of other tenants.

-No. The rent actually charged and paid by the first stabilized tenant is the initial rent stabilized rent.
-Therefore, there cannot be a preferential rent.
+The rent actually charged and paid by the first stabilized tenant is the initial rent stabilized rent.
+Therefore, in most situations there cannot be an additional preferential rent.
+Exceptions exist if the subject apartment is subject to a regulatory agreement and the supervising agency establishes a lower rent.

 Fact Sheet #2: New York City Lease Rider and ETPA Standard Lease Addenda for Rent Stabilized Tenants